cloudera-cemea/CML_vHoL/README.md

 You will be greeted with a pop-up window to get you started connecting to pre-populated Data Lake sources (e.g. virtual Data Warehouses).
 You could simply copy the code snippet provided and easily connect to, say, a Hive vDW.
 However, in this lab we won’t be using this feature.

+- Navigate to code/1_data_ingest.py

 ### 2 Explore Data
-This is a Jupyter Notebook that does some basic data exploration and visualistaion.
-It is to show how this would be part of the data science workflow.
+This is a Jupyter Notebook that does some basic data exploration and visualisation.
+Itis to show how this would be part of the data science workflow.

 ![data](images/data.png)